quickcase/spring-oidc/README.md

 ## How to use

+### Mode

+The mode used controls where required claims are read from.
+The following modes are currently supported:
+- `user-info` (default): Extracts QuickCase claims from the OpenID UserInfo endpoint

 ### Private claims

 QuickCase relies on each users having private claims exposed through OpenID Connect by the identity provider.